vhartikainen/protecting-workloads-workshop/docs/workshop/perimeter-layer/verify.md

 ---

 This concludes the Perimeter Round.
-You can now procede to the [Host Layer round](/workshop/host-layer/assess/)
+You can now proceed to the [Host Layer round](/workshop/host-layer/assess/)